AlexCesarini/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-with-jamf-pro.md

 ---
 # required metadata

-title: Microsoft Enterprise SSO plug-in in Jamf Pro
+title: Use the Microsoft Enterprise SSO plug-in on iOS/iPadOS devices in Jamf Pro
-description: Add or create a macOS device profile using the Microsoft Enterprise SSO plug-in in Jamf Pro and Microsoft Intune.
+description: Add or create an iOS or iPadOS device profile using the Microsoft Enterprise SSO plug-in in Microsoft Intune.
+See if Azure AD or Kerberos authentication is right for your organization.
 keywords:
-author: MandiOhlinger
+author: TBC
-ms.author: miepping
+ms.author: alessanc
-manager:
+manager: ianfarr
-ms.date: 03/22/2022
+ms.date: 12/12/2022
 ms.topic: how-to
 ms.service: microsoft-intune
 ms.subservice: configuration